Applications > Utilities > Activity Monitor.app

 Summary

-How to find hamming weight in Java
+How to find hamming weight in java

-Using Simple divide and reminder
+Using Simple Division and Remainder

 public static int hammingWeight(int n) {